openrsp/openrsp/doc/developer/rules.rst

    #. use ``fixme`` or ``FIXME`` to identify the codes needed to be modified or
       fixed later.

-   Moreover, it would be even better if your codes could be portable and used in other languages, such as C/C++/Fortran/Python etc..

 #.
 This is very important, and should be considered and implemented during the
    aforementioned two steps:

-   Please **ALWAYS** provide test suite for each function/subroutine/module etc., unless you are 100% sure what you did is right.
+   Always provide a test suite for each function/subroutine/module etc., unless you are 100% sure what you did is right.
 Integration testing will also be required in some cases.